-A review of the NYSDEC ERM indicated rare plants or animals, and significant natural communities are present within the Project Site.
+A review of the NYSDEC ERM indicated rare plants or animals, and significant natural communities are present within and immediately adjacent to the Project Site.
 The Project was identified as being located within the vicinity of the Hudson River Estuary tidal river Significant Natural Community.
 All appropriate avoidance and mitigation actions recommended by NYSDEC will be undertaken to protect this natural community.
+Additionally, the Project Site is within the vicinity of the Hook Mountain oak-tulip tree forest Significant Natural Community.
 No impacts to this natural community are proposed.
+All appropriate avoidance and mitigation actions recommended by NYSDEC will be undertaken to protect this natural community.
 In addition, these resources were addressed within the Article VII and federal permitting processes.

-A review of the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) system identified the following threatened or endangered species which have the potential to be present at the Project Site:
+A review of the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) system identified the Monarch Butterfly (Danaus plexippus), a candidate species, as having the potential to be present within the Project Site.
+No threatened or endangered species were identified at the Project Site.
+Consultation with the USFWS and the